pangbox/rugburn/README.md

 ## License
 Most of the code of rugburn is licensed under the ISC license.
 Some portions are licensed differently.
 See [LICENSE.md](./LICENSE.md) for complete licensing information.

+The long and short of Rugburn's license is that you are free to do with it what you please, although you should maintain the necessary copyright license disclaimers if you are reproducing a substantial portion of the program.

 A copy of the Intel JPEG Library is included in the `third_party/ijl` directory.
 It is an unfree redistributable.
 For more information, see its [LICENSE.md](./third_party/ijl/LICENSE.md) file.

-This file is only used when producing a Slipstream patch.
+When compiled together with the Intel JPEG Library, which is what you get by default, the resulting binary is unfree but redistributable.

+> **Note**: This section is not legal advice.
+The `LICENSE.md` file contains the canonical text covering the rights granted to you and your legal obligations.

 ## Special Thanks
+I would like to give special thanks to:

-Special thanks to the [PangyaTools](https://github.com/pangyatools) community for motivation and advice.
+- The entire [Retreev](https://github.com/retreev) community for motivation and advice.

+- Acrisio Filho for their many efforts; Rugburn contributions, many reverse engineering efforts, the SuperSS project, and more.

+- pixeldesu for supporting and funding PangYa preservation efforts, and for a variety of PangYa reverse engineering efforts.

+- You!
+I originally created Rugburn for myself only, but I am nonetheless pleased whenever I do see anybody interested in it.
+I hope that you will find it useful, whether for playing PangYa or for your own preservation endeavors, or perhaps even just as a curiosity.

 ## Trademark Notice
 PangYa is a registered trademark of Ntreev Soft Co., Ltd. Corporation.
 Pangbox is not endorsed or related to Ntreev Soft Co., Ltd. Corporation in any way.
 "PangYa" and related trademarks are used strictly for purposes of identification.